The 2019 programme – delivered by f1 Recruitment

-If so, Back2businessship, now in its 5th year is looking for applicants with strong pre career break professional experience in Marketing/Communications/PR disciplines for our 2019 intake.
-You could already have worked in-house or have worked agency side.
-The programme is exclusively for career returners who have over a decade of experience in marketing, media and communications and over 3 years out of the workplace raising a family or have had other caring responsibilities.
+Back2businessship, is in its 5th year and took place at Oracle in Reading.
+The programme was exclusively for career returners who have over a decade of experience in marketing, media and communications and over 3 years out of the workplace raising a family or have had other caring responsibilities.

-We are proud to be match funded by the Government Equalities Office Returners Fund as one of only 5 programmes supported in their first round of funding for 2018/19.
-There is no cost for you to attend the programme.
-You do need to pay your own travel expenses.
+It was match funded by the Government Equalities Office Returners Fund as one of only 5 programmes supported in their first round of funding for 2018/19.

-The intensive 6 Day Re-orientation back-to-work programme includes modules on Career Planning, Presentation skills, Changes and progress in the World of Work you left behind including digital, social media & creative, data analytics, the myths & reality of AI in Marketing, how to attack the jobs market & apply for roles and how to manage your first 90 days back in the workplace.
-There will be a range of coaching and training sessions led by industry professionals as well as case studies and presentations by inspirational women who have returned to the workplace successfully after a career break raising a family.
-The final day of the Boot Camp features our popular ‘speed dating’ session where our 2019 Company Ambassadors & local businesses (corporates and SME’s) meet all delegates as part of a face to face informal selection process for paid fixed term contracts starting after the Easter holidays from May 2019 to help bridge the pathway back into permanent work.
+The intensive 6 Day Re-orientation back-to-work programme included modules on Career Planning, Presentation skills, Changes and progress in the World of Work you left behind including digital, social media & creative, data analytics, the myths & reality of AI in Marketing, how to attack the jobs market & apply for roles and how to manage your first 90 days back in the workplace.
+There was a range of coaching and training sessions led by industry professionals as well as case studies and presentations by inspirational women who have returned to the workplace successfully after a career break raising a family.
+The final day of the Boot Camp featured our popular ‘speed dating’ session where our 2019 Company Ambassadors & local businesses (corporates and SME’s) met the all delegates as part of a face to face informal selection process for paid fixed term contracts.

-The 6 day Re-orientation back-to-work programme will run at the Oracle offices* in Reading for 6 days over 2 weeks from 9:30am to 2.30pm on
+The 6 day Re-orientation back-to-work programme will ran at Oracles offices* in Reading for 6 days over 2 weeks.

 Please email email@example.com